gibbslab/rnaseq-reference/README.md

 ### **Mandatory**

+-	`-c:` Samplesheet file containing information about the samples in the experiment.
+An example is available in `data`

--	`-r:` Reference genome
+-	`-r:` Reference genome (FASTA)

--	`-a:` GTF annotation file
+-	`-a:` Genome annotation (GTF)

 -	`-b:` Specifies the alignment algorithm to use.
-Available options are: `star_salmon`, `star_rsem` and `hisat2`
+Available options are: `star_salmon`, `star_rsem` or `hisat2`

+-	`-o:` The output directory where the results will be saved

 ### **Optional**

--	`-c:` Samplesheet file containing information about the samples in the experiment.
-If this is provided, the `-n` option is not needed, otherwise it is recommended to create the file.
+-	`-d:` Text file containing paths to fasta files (one per line) that will be used to create the database for SortMeRNA.
 An example is available in `data`

--	`-n:`  Sample name to be included in the first column of samplesheet file

--	`-x: ` This execution is a resume of a previous run or it is a new run.
-The options are: `y` or `n`

--	`-s:` Strandness of the library.
-Available options are: `unstranded`, `forward` and `reverse`

 -	`-e:` Specifies the pseudo aligner to use.
 Available option is: `salmon`

--	`-d:` Text file containing paths to fasta files (one per line) that will be used to create the database for SortMeRNA.
-An example is available in `data`

--	`-i:` Create or not a new Genome index.
-If not specified, it will be created based on the type of aligner supplied

 -	`-p:` CPUs

 -	`-m:` Max memory to be used

+-	`-x:` This execution is a resume of a previous run or it is a new run.
+The options are: `y` or `n`

 - `-t:` A custom configuration file to be used in the pipeline.
 An example is shown in `data` folder

+-	`-i:` Create or not a new Genome index.
+If not specified, it will be created based on the type of aligner supplied

 ## **Running in the background**

 The Nextflow `-bg` flag launches Nextflow in the background or alternatively, you can use `screen/tmux` or similar tool to create a detached session which you can log back into at a later time